corrosion-rs/corrosion/doc/src/usage.md

 - `Rust_TOOLCHAIN:STRING` - Specify a named rustup toolchain to use.
 Changes to this variable resets all other options.
 Default: If the first-found `rustc` is a `rustup` proxy, then the default rustup toolchain (see `rustup show`) is used.
 Otherwise, the variable is unset by default.
-- `Rust_ROOT:STRING` - CMake provided.
-Path to a Rust toolchain to use.
-This is an alternative if you want to select a specific Rust toolchain, but it's not managed by rustup.
-Default: Nothing
 - `Rust_COMPILER:STRING` - Path to `rustc`, which should be used for compiling or for toolchain detection (if it is a `rustup` proxy).
 Default: The `rustc` in the first-found toolchain, either from `rustup`, or from a toolchain available in the user's `PATH`.